2014 Pentecost weekend storms in Europe: Synoptic situation

 On June 4, a small low pressure system formed just south of Greenland and raced southeast the following day.
 It deepened and expanded into a large trough and became almost stationary just off the coast of western Europe, roughly at the same latitude as France.
 Between the trough and a high pressure system over central Europe, a hot and moist airmass originating from northern Africa and the Mediterranean Sea made its way into western Europe.
 These synoptic conditions are also referred to as a Spanish plume or as described in German as an "antizyklonale Südlage" (by the Free University of Berlin).
 This airmass from the Mediterranean as well as Morocco and Sahara, saw temperatures reach up to 38 °C and cause very high instability with Mixed Layer CAPE values exceeding 3000 J/kg.
 A strong jet over western Europe had also developed along the southeastern flank of the trough, creating strong windshear necessary for organization of thunderstorms into supercells and squall-lines.
 The broad nature of the trough with multiple centres and a wave pattern along the edges, as well as thermic surface lows caused areas of convergence which penetrated the already unstable atmosphere and enabled the formation of multiple rounds of severe thunderstorms.

-Only on June 10 and 11, the are of low pressure began moving again in a northeastward direction, before completely dissipating early on June 12.
+Only on June 10 and 11, the area of low pressure began moving again in a northeastward direction, before completely dissipating early on June 12.